embedly/embedly-php/README.rst

 embedly-php
 ===========

 A PHP library for using the Embedly API.
 To find out what Embedly is all about, please visit http://embed.ly.
 To see our api documentation, visit http://api.embed.ly/docs.

+Requirements
+^^^^^^^^^^^^

+You will need at least PHP version 5.3 with curl enabled.
+Behat  and PHPUnit are required to run the test suite.
+Pear is recommended.

 Installing
 ^^^^^^^^^^